apsking/brew/content/pages/beers.md

     ibu: 18
     description: Light and refreshing with an ever so slight malty finish.
 This is an easy drinker on both hot and cold days.
 Take it to the beach or cozy up by the fire.
-Its always good!!
+Its always good!
   - growlerPrice: 22.5
     crowlerPrice: 15
     pourOz: 16